Cooling Pumps for "Thermal Management" Systems: General Overview

-Traditional water pumps such as centrifugal pumps are characterized by one single BOP so the request of "Coolant on Demand" and "Fast Charging" requires an increase of the number of traditional pumps to satisfy multiple coolant circuits; a more efficient pump like Positive Displacement can reduce the number of pumps.
+Traditional water pumps such as centrifugal pumps are characterized by one single BOP so the request for "Coolant on Demand" and "Fast Charging" requires an increase in the number of traditional pumps to satisfy multiple coolant circuits; a more efficient pump like Positive Displacement can reduce the number of EV thermal management pumps required.

 • Robust design

 • Easy assembly

 • Multiple BOP (Best Operating Point) due to a variable speed